kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

 ### Permissions and access control

-All permissions and access control are controlled by Google.
-It's up to you, the user, if you want to allow anyone to see your project or limit access to certain IP addresses, users, or groups.
+GCP manages all permissions and access control.
+As a user, you have the choice to allow anyone to view your project or restrict access to specific IP addresses, users, or groups.

 You can control who can view your visualisation using [IAM permissions and ACLs](https://cloud.google.com/storage/docs/access-control#using_permissions_with_acls).
 See the official Google documentation for more information.

 ## Set credentials

-Step 3: Once that's completed, you'll need to set your generated Service Account Key file absolute path as environment variable in your terminal window, as shown below:
+Step 3: Once that's completed, you'll need to set your generated service account key file absolute path as environment variable in your terminal window, as shown below:

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="absolute-path-to-downloaded-service-account-key-file"